William Ratterree, DVM, DACVIM, DACVR

 Medical Oncology Nurse

-Elizabeth grew up in Indiana, but lived in South Carolina and California for a while before moving to Florida the summer of 2019.
+Elizabeth grew up in Indiana but lived in South Carolina and California for a while before moving to Florida in the summer of 2019.
 She started her career in general practice veterinary medicine in 1999.
-After 12 years in general practice she moved into specialty veterinary medicine.
+After 12 years in general practice, she moved into specialty veterinary medicine.

-In her personal time, Elizabeth enjoys spending time on the soccer field with her 5-year old son and 10-year old daughter.
+In her personal time, Elizabeth enjoys spending time on the soccer field with her son and daughter.
 She and her family very much enjoy outdoor activities like the beach and swimming.
-She is also a mom to a 5-year old pitbull/boxer mix, Mia and a 15-year old cat, Oliver.
+She is also a mom to a pitbull/boxer mix, Mia.

 Our Client Service Representatives